EdTech Valuation Multiples Q4 2025: Quality and Retention Take the Lead

 After years of inflated expectations, EdTech valuations have settled into something measurable again.
 The market still rewards growth, but it now pays a premium for predictability, recurring contracts, low churn, and clear retention metrics.

 Finro’s Q4 2025 dataset captures this shift across 271 observations from public, private, and M&A transactions.
-It shows that the industry has matured.
+The industry has matured into a more disciplined valuation environment.
 Multiples remain healthy, but the logic behind them has changed.
 Revenue quality now matters more than revenue speed.

-What follows is not a market overview.
-It is a data-driven look inside how valuations are formed, how they differ across niches and stages, and what truly drives an EdTech startup’s valuation in 2025.
+This is not a broad market overview.
+It is a data-driven look at how valuations are formed, how they differ across niches and stages, and what truly drives an EdTech startup’s valuation in 2025.

 - Where value concentrates: the niches that outperform